jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * This is my second or third read of this book, and it remains one of the best novels I have ever read.
 It's psychedelic, all-encompassing, a bit unreadable at points (there are only so many times I want to read about Alfred Lambert wetting himself).
 But it's also generous and creates characters that I legitimately cared deeply about.
 And it also manages to wring emotion from the unlikeliest of places.
 Definitely worth the reread.

+10) [**Modern Romance** by *Aziz Ansari*][modern_romance]

+* Well that was unexpected.
+I picked up this book expecting to get a breezy humor book, but instead found a suprisingly thoughtful and thorough examination of how technology and modern life are changing love and romance.
+I was surprised at how much time and effort Ansari put into this, even recruting a sociologist to be co-author.
+A quick and worthwhile read, and one that I learned a thing or two from.
+Who knows, maybe it's time to up my Tinder game?

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999
 [stranger]:            https://www.amazon.com/Stranger-Albert-Camus/dp/0679720200